 About the Program

-The M.S.N./Family/Individual Across the Lifespan Nurse Practitioner program has two firm application deadlines:
+The M.S.N./Family/Individual Across the Lifespan Nurse Practitioner program has firm application deadlines:

 Spring Start FNP Application at Central Penn Campus – Cycle 1 is September 15, 2022.
 Cycle 2 is November 15, 2022.
-For November 15 secondary application deadline (for open position consideration only, student may be deferred if cohort was filled during primary application cycle).
+For November 15 secondary application deadline (for open position consideration only, student may be deferred if cohort is filled during the primary application cycle).

 Fall Start FNP Application at Lancaster Campus– Cycle 1 is January 15, 2023.
 Cycle 2 is March 15, 2023.
-For March 15 secondary application deadline is extended until Aril 16 due to system outages encountered earlier in the spring (for open position consideration only, student may be deferred if cohort was filled during primary application cycle).
+For March 15 secondary application deadline (for open position consideration only, student may be deferred if cohort was filled during primary application cycle).

 AdmissionREADY TO APPLY?

 N 511: Patho.
 (3)

 |Year 2||N 512: Health Assess.
 (3)